redpaperheart/Cinder-Wax9/README.md

 Setting up the hardware
 ------------------------

-0. Although it might no be necessary, it's better to download the [WAX9 Utils](http://axivity.com/v2/index.php?page=product.php&product=wax9) in a Windows machine and upgrade the firmware of the device first.
+0. Although it might not be necessary, it's better to download the [WAX9 Utils](http://axivity.com/v2/index.php?page=product.php&product=wax9) in a Windows machine and upgrade the firmware of the device first.

-1. Charge de device and pair it in the Bluetooth settings panel.
+1. Charge the device and pair it in the Bluetooth settings panel.
 It should appear as WAX9-xxx and it won't need a password.

 2. Connect to the device with [CoolTerm](http://freeware.the-meiers.org/) or another serial communication app.
     - The port name should include the word "WAX9".
 Baudrate is irrelevant for Bluetooth.
 Data bits: 8, Parity: none and stop bits: 1.